20.04.2025 / Sommar2023

 Angling with more than one rod and trap fishing require a fishing permit in addition to paying the fisheries management fee.
 These permissions are sold by the owner of the water area.
 There are also restrictions in Raseborg’s archipelago in protected water areas, rapids and running waters with migratory fish stocks, and other special locations.
 Find out about the restrictions here (Finnish and Swedish) and more information here.

 Are you a local and wishing to fish with traps?
-Find out information about fishing permits in Raseborg’s water areas here.
+Find out information about fishing permits in Raseborg’s water areas here (Finnish and Swedish).

 Take care of your safety